immich-app/immich/docs/docs/installation/one-step-installation.md

 The directory which is used to store the backup file is `./immich-app/immich-data` relative to the current directory.

 :::tip
-For more information about the application mechanism, please refer to [How to use the application](/docs/category/how-to-use-the-app).
+For more information about using the application, please refer to [How to use the application](/docs/category/how-to-use-the-application).
 :::